M1994Kh/tic-tac-toe/README.md

 # tic tac toe
- This is a gui version of tic tac tor game loading on pygame module. for running the game run the runner.py😊
+ This is a gui version of tic tac toe game loading on pygame module. for running the game run the runner.py😊